actions-marketplace-validations/madsnedergaard_preview-link-in-linear/README.md

 ## Roadmap

--   Create the action and ensure it works as intended
--   Switch to using OAuth for authentication with both GitHub and Linear
+- Switch to using OAuth for authentication with Linear
 - Publish the action to the GitHub Marketplace